prifina-admin/internal-docs/quickstart/README.md

 - Support Contact

 ## Package Your Application
-To get your application published in our App Market, you will need to supply the Prifina team an .Zip archive build deployment package with the relevant manifest file, to be reviewed by the Prifina App market team.
+To get your application published in our App Market, you will need to supply the Prifina team an .Zip archive build deployment package with the relevant <a href="https://web.dev/add-manifest/">manifest</a> file, to be reviewed by the Prifina App market team.

 ## FAQ
-Q: Do you support other JavaScript apps than React?
+**Q**: Do you support other JavaScript apps than React?
-A: We will gradually expand our support also for other JavaScript libraries and frameworks.
+**A**: We will gradually expand our support also for other JavaScript libraries and frameworks.